Fire Cart"No more bucket brigades"

 1900s fire cart (reconstructed) with chemical barrel fire cart

 Fire was a major concern for Manitoba's settlers, in mere minutes a farmstead or village could be wiped out.
 Often a volunteer fire department was one of the first services organized in new communities.

-This reconstructed fire cart was the first used by the Town of Carman.
+This fire cart was the first used by the Town of Carman.
 It is pre 1900 and would have been lost to history had the museum not published a fundraising book that included a photo of the first fire cart.
 A resident from Elm Creek advised the museum that there were remnants of the cart in the bush at his farm.
-The cart was in poor shape, however volunteers worked to restore it.
+The cart was in poor shape, however, so volunteers worked hard to restore it.